-Specify width of characters in character class i, height, depth and the amount of italic correction.
-All characters in character class i are regarded that its width, height and depth are as values of these fields.
-But there is one exception: if 'prop' is specified in width field, width of a character becomes that of its 'real' glyph
+Specifythe width of characters in character class i, the height, the depth and the amount of italic correction.
+All characters in character class i are regarded that its width, height, and depth are as values of these fields.
+But there is one exception: if 'prop' is specified in width field, width of a character becomes that of its "real" glyph.

-'''

-left=\langle length \rangle, down=\langle length \rangle, align=\langle align \rangle
+$left=\langle length \rangle$, $down=\langle length \rangle$, $align=\langle align \rangle$

-'''

-These fields are for adjusting the position of the 'real' glyph.
-Legal values of align field are 'left', 'middle' and 'right'.
+These fields are for adjusting the position of the "real" glyph.
+Legal values of align field are 'left', 'middle', and 'right'.
 If one of these 3 fields are omitted, left and down are treated as 0, and align field is treated as 'left'.
 The effects of these 3 fields are indicated in Figure 1.